 It exports copra, chemicals and construction materials.

-Do you know any strange, fun or interesting facts about Wallis and Futuna that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Wallis and Futuna?
+Share them in the comments below!